shenanigans-be/miltydraft/README.md

 1. Add `127.0.0.1 milty.localhost` to your `/etc/hosts` file.
 This first step is optional though.
 You can use 127.0.0.1 directly as well.
-2. Run `docker-compose up -d --build`.
+2. Run `docker compose up -d --build`.
 This will first build the image, then start all services.
-3. Run `docker-compose exec app composer install`.
+3. Run `docker compose exec app composer install`.
 This will install all php dependencies.
 4. Create a `.env` file.
 See `.env.example` for details.
 5. Go to [https://milty.localhost](https://milty.localhost) in your browser (or http://localhost if you don't want to go through the hassle of the following steps)
 6. Your browser might give you some scary warnings about untrusted certificates.
 That's because we're using a self-signed certificate.